Panic Attacks and Panic Disorder

 - Monoamine oxidase inhibitors (MAOIs), such as Nardil or Parnate.

 Medicines to treat panic disorder often may prevent another panic attack.
 But they may not take away the fear of having another attack.
 Counselling can help you handle this fear.
 The fear of having an attack may actually bring on another attack.

 Cognitive-behavioural therapy focuses on changing certain thinking and behaviour patterns.
 It has been proved effective for treating panic disorder.
-Other types of counselling you might choose to seek include:

 Support groups and self-help